How To Write the “About Me” Section of Your Resume?

 How To Describe Yourself

-Talking about describing yourself can be challenging.
+Talking about yourself in a resume can be challenging.
 You don’t want to come off as arrogant, but you need to give yourself credit when it’s deserving.

 Remember, if you don’t stand up for yourself, no one else will either.